nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - Note that Name, Phone Number, Email and Address are compulsory fields.
 - We believe it is reasonable that a customer or business contacts will need to provide these fields as they are not particularly sensitive as compared to Identification Number etc.
-- Email does not check for `.com` specifically at the end of each email as custom domain names exist.
+- The email validation does not check for the presence of a period (.) after the "@" symbol, and it does not verify any specific domain extension.
+It only ensures that the domain name after the "@" is at least two characters long.
 E.g. `@u.nus.edu`

 Examples: